LonePineGames/bee/README.md

 👉 Press Q to quit -- then type 'b' with no arguments to see my last reply again.

 👉 If you want to use GPT-4, just type b4 instead of b!
-    🐝   $ b4 "Help me with this horrible C++ error message :("
+    🐝   $ b4 "HELP ME!
+What is this gnarly C++ error message? :("
         Then I'll be even smarter!
 (Requires GPT-4 API Access) 👉 Just so you know, I can 👀see your:
     - bash session history
     - git repo status
     - system clipboard contents
-    - any file you pass me by typing 'b file.name'
+    - any file you pass me by typing 'b file.name' (OpenAI sees this too 🤔)
-   All this information really helps me out! 😃
+   But all this information really helps me out! 😃

 👉 More ways to use me:
    - 'b' to see my last reply
    - 'bee' to use your $EDITOR to ask your question.
        Then bash won't get in the way!
        (Stuck in vim?
 Ask me how to configure your $EDITOR)
    - 'bemoji finger pointing right'
-       I can help you find an emoji!
+       I can help you search for an emoji!🌼🌸💐🏵️
    - 'ps aux --sort=%mem | b "What's using all my memory?"'
        Pipe any command to me to get a quick explanation.
    - './configure || b4 "What do I need to install?
 Use sudo." | grep "sudo apt"'